smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 often spanned multiple releases so there was always a smooth transition.
 This tradeoff was routinely frustrating but we persisted because it helped us make a better product and allowed our users adopt new releases sooner.

-Change management began to take form around our regular updates.
-At first we stuck to a strict weekly scheduled but relax the process with more confidence.
-We started collaboratively deciding when new versions should be deployed.
-Previously there was lots of ceremony and negotiating to decide when we could deploy new versions.
-The weekly schedule provided a reliable time frame and easier to accommodate short delays or adjustments.
-The confidence then improved our collaboration which let us work through conflicting changes before they became a problem.

 Conclusions
 ---------------------------------------